Protect Yourself

 If you’re sick with norovirus, be sure to immediately clean and disinfect any surfaces that are contaminated by vomit or diarrhea.
 Do you know how many germs can live in just one gram of poop?
 Click here to find out.

 Oysters are a common carrier of norovirus.
 People get sick from eating undercooked oysters harvested from contaminated waters.
-When eating oysters, be sure to cook them thoroughly and order them fully cooked at restaurants.
+When eating oysters, be sure to cook them thoroughly cook them thoroughly and order them fully cooked at restaurants.